Domaine Gardiés - Attendre et boire - Le Tourbat 2020 (Vin orange)

 RVF

-"An orange wine of great freshness!
+"An orange wine with great freshness!"

-You can enjoy it now, or wait a little longer!
+You can enjoy it now or wait a little longer!
 Either way, this orange wine will surprise you with its vanilla notes and aromas of orange peel and clementine.
 A treat for the taste buds!

-from €99 on your 1st order
+from €99 on your first order

 Nose

-Notes of toasted vanilla, wild flowers and orange peel
+Notes of toasted vanilla, wild flowers, and orange peel

 Mouth